 THE SUPPORT OF M-HEALTH TO THE HEALTH SECTOR

 Due to the economic disparities in the world, the mobile devices cannot be used anywhere to provide health care to the entire world population.
 Nevertheless, the proliferation of mobile devices is certainly a stimulus for the development of mobile health apps.
 Although the advent of global electronic health and mobile health has been going on for two decades, many people are still uncertain about the uses and benefits of these new technologies.

 One of the biggest challenges for healthcare professionals is to make sure that patients follow the prescription and treatment correctly.
 In this sense, apps that remind patients of which medicine to assume can be very useful.
-The lack of therapeutic adherence is “due to the poor therapeutic result, the continuation of the pathology, and a burden – from billions of dollars a year – in avoidable direct costs for the health system and for families”.
+The lack of therapeutic adherence is “due to the poor therapeutic result, the continuation of the pathology, and a burden in avoidable direct costs for the health system and for families”.

 Various medical devices and mobile health apps already exist both on Google Play Store and Apple Store:

 OPPOSITIONS IN THE USE OF MOBILE HEALTH